 Living in a worldwide pandemic isn’t easy.
 As we wait for news updates and authority direction, we can encounter a lot of stress.
+We need to Practice Self Care During Quarantine.
 What’s more, this stress can influence our emotional wellness.
 It is a fact that we were so busy in our daily life that we were ignoring our own selves.
-In the hustle and bustle of competitiveness, the idea of self esteem was losing its significance.
+In the hustle and bustle of competitiveness, the idea of self-esteem was losing its significance.

 Currently, with this COVID-19 outbreak, we are fall being confined to our homes in order to prevent this pandemic from spreading considerably further.
 This is the perfect time to do all that was lacking in our daily routines.
 Remember that an uplifting mentality strengthens your immune system and a strong immune system is necessary to fight the viral disease.
 From now onward we should remove ourselves from the outside world as well as from media stages that are spreading negativity.